 The best phones for kids aren't like the best phones for adults.
 They're more about having the bare essentials without overwhelming your child with options, compared to having the best features in an adult smartphone.

-While some phone manufacturers make smartphones specifically for children, most of our picks are phones that are easy to adapt for a child’s use.
-In our ranking, we've also taken into account the difference your child's age makes.
-A teenager is unlikely to be impressed by the same phone that a seven-year old might love, for instance.
-That means we've picked out the best phones for children according to specific age groups.
+Some phone manufacturers offer smartphones designed specifically for children, but most of our picks are phones that are easy to adapt for a child's use.
 Our choices are based not only on parental controls but on durability, battery life, as well as affordability.

 If you're already confused, don't worry.
 Generally, for anyone but the youngest child, a phone running the latest iOS or Android 10 (or later) is a safe bet.
 Both operating systems have excellent parental control features that mean you can control pretty much everything if need be, while still giving your kids features they can explore safely.